Click a plus sign (+) to reveal more information. If you don’t see the question or answer you’re looking for, please feel free to contact us.

 How are age groups broken up for campers with birthdays coming up this year?

-It all depends on whether your camper will have a birthday on or before December 1st 2011.
+It all depends on whether your camper will have a birthday on or before December 1st.
 Take for example: you have one camper turning 7 in March and one camper turning 7 in October.
 For the purposes of our programs, we consider them both to be 7 years old.
-For any camper with a birthday in 2011, we will consider their age on December 1st.
-Whatever their age is on that day that is the age we will consider them for our camps.
+Whatever their age is on Dec 1st, that is the age we will consider them for our camps.